hanokhaloni/PatternAndPractices/Checklists/PostMortem.md

 ## Action items

 - Who need to do what by when? e.g. add tests, add monitoring, ignore it, document how to handle, ask for a refactor, etc...
+- When we propose a solution - is it the best solution? what other solutions did we consider?
+Are we sure that this solution solves the problem?

 # Documentation Checklist
 -  Keep it written